-It’s so much easier to pretend like we don’t know what we are doing, and to work with half-truths, or mistruths, or even blatant lies.
+It’s so much easier to pretend like we don’t know what we are doing and to work with half-truths, mistruths, or even blatant lies.

 That’s what most of us would love to do.
 So when we end up doing these slowing down internal healing practices, then a lot of the answers that are going to come up are going to suck.

-That’s when I started making all of the changes that I did, in order to bring my life to fruition, to the idyllic nature that it is at right now.
+That’s when I started making all of the changes that I did, to bring my life to fruition, to the idyllic nature that it is at right now.

 Side Effect: Being Able To Look Yourself In The Eyes With Pride